esphome/esphome-docs/components/lvgl.rst

 .. figure:: /components/images/lvgl_main_screenshot.png

 In order to be able to drive a :ref:`display <display-hw>` with LVGL under ESPHome you need an MCU from the ESP32 family.
-Although PSRAM is not a strict requirement, it is recommended.
+Although PSRAM is not a strict requirement, it is recommended for bigger displays.

 The graphic display should be configured with ``auto_clear_enabled: false`` and ``update_interval: never``, and should not have any ``lambda`` set.
 It should have an :ref:`config-id` configured, which will be referenced by the main LGVL component.